oat-sa/taohub-user-guide/User Guide 3.3/Items/creating-a-new-item.md

 You can create an item which contains more than one interaction.
 Once you have added and prepared one interaction in your item, drag another interaction template from the [Interactions Library](../appendix/glossary.md#interactions-library) onto the [Canvas](../appendix/glossary.md#canvas) below or beside the interaction you have just authored, and repeat the authoring process for the new interaction.

-*Note: The option to add another interaction to an item is activated by default for users of the Premium Edition of TAO.
-It is not activated in the Community Edition by default, but can be added if so desired.*

 **5.** Select the settings for your item.

 Two settings can be chosen for your new item in the [Item Properties](../appendix/glossary.md#item-properties) to the right of the canvas.